lygstate/lygstate.github.com/_posts/2014-05-18-Flexible-DLL-or-Static-Library-Linkage-Configurations.md

 may change in different versions of compilers, makes the .DEF hard to maintain; but __declspec(dllexport) is invariant.

-On the other side, __declspec(dllimport) is not a must for the DLL¡¯s client.
+On the other side, __declspec(dllimport) is not a must for the DLLâ€™s client.
 If the client does not use __declspec(dllimport), the linker has to generate a thunk to simulate a non-DLL call.
-The thunk itself jumps to an entry of the client EXE¡¯s import address table, which the loader updates when the client is loaded with the DLL.
+The thunk itself jumps to an entry of the client EXEâ€™s import address table, which the loader updates when the client is loaded with the DLL.
 If the client uses __declspec(dllimport), the linker directly puts a call ptr __imp_func1 at the call site, where __imp_func1 is the import address entry, thus saving space and time of a thunk.